One to one relationship in laravel

 Creating Models and Migrations

-Here, we have to create two models for this example one is an Employee and second is an Address.
-Let's create them one by one using the terminal:
+Here, we have to create two models for this example one is an Employee and the second is an Address.
+Let’s create them one by one using the terminal:

 php artisan make:model Employee -m

 It will create an Employee model and migration in our application.
-Here, -m flag is responsible for creating a migration file for that model.
+Here, the -m flag is responsible for creating a migration file for that model.

 <?php